SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 The CLI for Microsoft 365 is a cross-platform command-line interface that can be used on any platform, including Windows, macOS, and Linux.
 The CLI implements the ALM APIs by calling the SharePoint REST API.

-Before using any of the commands in the CLI for Microsoft 365, you must first connect to SharePoint Online using the `login` command.
+Before using any of the commands in the CLI for Microsoft 365, you must first connect your Microsoft 365 tenant using the `m365 login` command.

-In all Office 365 commands, it's assumed the request targets the tenant app catalog in the tenant you connect to using the `login` command.
-You can override the scope of the command using the `--scope` option to target a site collection app catalog.

 Learn more here: [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365?utm_source=msft_docs&utm_medium=page&utm_campaign=Use+SharePoint+Online+tenant+properties)